smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/SimCLR.md

 - "filename_col" : Sets the name of the column containing the image file name.
 (DEFAULT : "file_name")
 - "label_col" : Sets the name of the column containing the path of the label (DEFAULT : "label")
 - "max_epochs" : Sets how many times the dataset is trained in total.
 (DEFAULT : )
-- "batch_size" : The size of the dataset bundle read during one train.
+- "batch_size" : The size of the dataset bundle read during a single train.
 (DEFAULT: 256)
 - "overwrite" : Overwrite if a model with the same name exists.
 If True, the existing model is overwritten with the new model.
 (DEFAULT: False)

 __BUILD MODEL Query Example__

-Examples can be found in [Search Image as Image](/en/tutorials/thanosql_search/image_search/search_image_by_image/).
+Examples of BUILD MODEL queries can be found in [Search Image as Image](/en/tutorials/thanosql_search/image_search/search_image_by_image/).
 ​

 ```sql